eduardoaosorio/data_pagination_and_filtering/README.md

 ## Description

-Small project written in plain JavaScript to display "pagination" and "search bar" functionality.
+Project written in plain JavaScript to display "pagination" and "search bar" functionality.